AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/programs/working-with-programs/program-member-custom-field-sync.md

    >
    >If you rename or change the data type of a field in Salesforce, we will remove any mapping of that field with the Program Member Custom Field.
 But you can remap it with the new field after review.

-## Unmap Salesforce Fields to Program Member Fields {#unmap-salesforce-fields-to-program-member-fields}
+## Unmap Salesforce Fields from Program Member Custom Fields {#unmap-salesforce-fields-from-program-member-custom-fields}

 If you ever want to free up a field in order to replace it, or just make a general change, you must perform an unmapping first.
 Here's how.